cisco/mindmeld/docs/source/blueprints/food_ordering.rst

    >>> conv.say("Get me a saag paneer and garlic naan from urban curry") ['Sure, I got Saag Paneer, Garlic Naan from Urban Curry for a total price of $14.70.
 Would you like to place the order?']

-The :meth:`say()` method packages the input text in a :doc:`user request <../userguide/interface>` object and passes it to the Workbench :doc:`Application Manager <../userguide/application_manager>` to simulate a user interacting with the application.
+The :meth:`say()` method packages the input text in a user request object and passes it to the Workbench Application Manager to simulate a user interacting with the application.
 The method then outputs the textual part of the response sent by the app's Dialogue Manager.
 In the above example, we requested dishes from a restaurant, in a single query.
 The app responded, as expected, with a preview of the order details and a confirmation prompt.

 You can also try out multi-turn dialogues: